srxdhxr/miriel-backend/README.md

   - DB_PORT=5432 # Change if your PostgreSQL uses a different port
   - DB_USER=postgres # Change to your PostgreSQL username
   - DB_PASSWORD=yourpassword # Change to your PostgreSQL password
-  - DB_NAME=mirialdbdev # Change to your database name
+  - DB_NAME=Mirieldbdev # Change to your database name
 ```

 ### Running on CPU Instead of CUDA